tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 ```

 The input to this function is a reference to a Java iterator that
-produces object of some Java type described by `Interp a`.
+produces an object of some Java type described by `Interp a`.
 The output
 is a `Stream` yielding values of some type `a`.
 The Java objects are
 pulled from the iterator as the stream is consumed.
 The constraint
 `Reify a` states that we know how to convert Java objects of type